Skip to content

 2. Policy

-The AnonPolicy dictates how each column in each table should be handled.
-You can use the DEFAULT_POLICY which covers standard SMDT schema fields (like users.id, tweets.author_id, etc.), or define your own.
+The PseudonymPolicy dictates how each column in each table should be handled.
+You can use the DEFAULT_POLICY which covers standard SMDT schema fields (like accounts.account_id, posts.body, etc.), or define your own.

 python